 SOWK 7810 Psychopathology and Assessment for Non-Medical Helpers 3-0-3 Prerequisite: Concentration Status for SOWK students or permission of department head for other graduate students.
+Includes information on theories within the head for other graduate students.
 Includes information on theories within the bio-psycho-social paradigm or on causality of disorders/conditions and the use of the DSM-IV.